log4j - Overview

 loggers: Responsible for capturing logging information.

-layouts: Responsible to format logging information in different styles.
+layouts: Responsible for formatting logging information in different styles.

 History of log4j